Fujian White Crane: The legend of the white crane

+Fang Zhonggong, father of style founder Qiniang, was one of the monks of the "Southern Shaolin Monastery", that is mentioned in many Nanquan legends.
+He was expert in the "18-fist boxing of the Lo Han" (Shiba Luohanquan).
+Upon the destruction of the monastery, Fang and other monks fled to Fujian province, in a neighboring county to Yongchun.
+There, he would have a daughter, Qiniang.
+As Qiniang was growing up, Zhonggong would teach his martial arts knowledge to her.

-Qīniáng and her father lived in Yongchun County, Fujian province, where many cranes live.
-Qīniáng's father knew Southern Chinese martial arts and taught them to his daughter.
+After her mother's death, Qiniang moved to Yongchun County, Fujian province, where many cranes live.
+After having moved there, she subsequently hears that her father has been killed in a duel, trying to protect his daughter's honor.
+This prompted Qiniang to seek revenge, but she had to improve her martial arts skills, if she was to fight the one who killed his father.

-One day, while Qīniáng was doing her chores, a crane landed nearby.
-Qīniáng tried to scare the bird off using a stick and the skills she had learned from her father, but whatever she did, the crane would counter.
-Qīniáng tried to hit the crane on the head, but the bird moved its head out of the way and blocked the stick with its wings.
-Qīniáng tried to hit the crane's wings, but the crane stepped to the side and blocked the stick with its claws.
-Qīniáng tried to poke the crane's body, but the crane dodged backwards and struck the stick with its beak.
-From then on, Qīniáng carefully studied the crane's movements.
-She combined these movements with techniques learned from her father, ultimately creating the White Crane Style.
+One day, while Qiniang was doing her chores, a crane landed nearby.
+Qiniang tried to scare the bird off using a stick and the skills she had learned from her father, but whatever she did, the crane would counter.
+Qiniang tried to hit the crane on the head, but the bird moved its head out of the way and blocked the stick with its wings.
+Qiniang tried to hit the crane's wings, but the crane stepped to the side and blocked the stick with its claws.
+Qiniang tried to poke the crane's body, but the crane dodged backwards and struck the stick with its beak.
+From then on, Qiniang carefully studied the crane's movements.

 There are many versions of this legend.
-In some, the crane does not block a stick, but evades and counters it.
+It is said that this incident was a dream of her doing her chores instead of doing it for real and only after waking up, she started revising her theories In other accounts, the crane does not block a stick, but evades and counters it.
 The point of the style is to emphasize evasion and attack an opponent's vulnerabilities instead of using physical strength.

+Regardless, this crane encounter inspired Qiniang to combine the crane's movements with techniques learned from her father, ultimately creating the White Crane Style.

 Since it was created by a woman, White Crane fighting elements are especially popular in women's self-defense training because the movements do not require great strength.
 They more closely imitate the delicate pecking motion associated with this fighting style.